ArnaudGardille/RL-OOD-detection/README.md

 TODO:
 - investigate the correlation between the ood score and the decreasing of the reward
-- propose a gym wrapper to de online ood detection
+- propose a gym wrapper to do online ood detection
 - Complete the comparison between the benchmark and our results.